Open enrollment plan benefits video series

 Screen text:

-What are your health needs?
+What are your health care needs?

 Narrator: